Where is Madeira Island?

 Madeira Airport is at least a 20-minute drive from Funchal.

-The harbour of Funchal is still an important stop-over for cruise ships, especially in winter.
+The harbour of Funchal is still an essential stop-over for cruise ships, especially in winter.
 Funchal’s city centre has well-preserved churches, attractive museums, beautiful gardens and parks, restaurants, narrow streets, casinos and nightclubs.
-Perfect if you are planning to buy city breaks Europe.
+Perfect if you are planning to buy city breaks in Europe.

 Besides, the food is exquisite.
-Some events are inspiring: without reservation, the Flower Festival with trucks filled with flowers to welcome spring and the New Year’s Eve whose pyrotechnic show entered the Guinness Book of World Records, etc.
+Some events are inspiring: without reservation, the Flower Festival with trucks filled with flowers to welcome spring and New Year’s Eve, whose pyrotechnic show entered the Guinness Book of World Records, etc.

 Moreover, some hotels in Funchal city centre are world-class hotels.